andrewfolga/lab-escape/README.md

 and is responsible for finding an escape path and returning:
 - the given labyrinth with the path applied to it.

-If no escape available a response with "Impossible!" message body is returned.
+If no escape available a response with "No escape path!" message body is returned.

 Examples: